pololu/zumo-shield-arduino-library/README.md

 This library, which can also be found in the "qtr-sensors-arduino repository":https://github.com/pololu/qtr-sensors-arduino, is a general library for interfacing with "Pololu QTR reflectance sensors":http://www.pololu.com/catalog/category/123.
 Since the "Zumo Reflectance Sensor Array":http://www.pololu.com/catalog/product/1419 has the same interface as the QTR RC reflectance sensors, the ZumoReflectanceSensorArray library uses QTRSensors to read the sensor array.

-h2.
-Example Projects
+## Examples

 Some additional example sketches can be found under Files->Examples->ZumoExamples in the Arduino environment.
 These examples demonstrate how you can program a Zumo to perform more complex and interesting tasks by combining the functionality of multiple libraries.
 The Example Projects section of the "Zumo Shield user's guide":http://www.pololu.com/docs/0J57 describes these examples in more detail.

-h2.
-Version History
+## Version history

 * 1.2.3 (2013-11-27): Updated examples to work with LSM303 library version 2.0.0.
 * 1.2.2 (2013-10-08): Added SumoCollisionDetect example.